 Lessons Learnt

-Plan for data, model, and information sharing across the entire project lifecycle, and agree early on a suitable approach and format for exchanging data and models between project partners.
+The project highlighted the importance of planning data, model, and information sharing across the entire project lifecycle and agreeing early on a suitable approach and format for exchanging data and essential models between NESO and project partners, particularly where confidentiality and commercial sensitivity apply.

-Allow sufficient time for security clearance procedures and data-sharing checks, as these can introduce delays.
+It demonstrated the need to allow sufficient time for security clearance procedures and data-sharing checks, as these can introduce significant delays.